Can I charge an EV using a Dryer Outlet?

 • This electrical connection is rated to 30 amps, meaning you can only safely draw 24 amps.
 With a purpose-built 14-50 outlet in your garage, it is possible to charge at 40 amps. (and even higher with a hardwired EV charger)

-• If using a 14-30 to 14-50 adapter you must remember to restrict your EV charger to 24 amps.
+• If using a 14-30 to 14-50 adapter you must remember to restrict your EV charger to 24 amps or lower.
 This can be easy to forget and trip the circuit breaker.

 • You can’t use the dryer while the EV is charging overnight